Joey Gallo Player Props: Twins vs. Athletics

 Athletics Pitching Rankings

-- Athletics pitchers combine to allow the second-most home runs in baseball (130 total, 1.4 per game).
+- Athletics pitchers combine to give up 131 total home runs at a clip of 1.4 per game (second-most in baseball).

+- Pruitt (1-6 with a 3.86 ERA and 16 strikeouts in 32 2/3 innings pitched) makes the start for the Athletics, his fifth of the season.

+- In his most recent appearance -- in relief on Saturday -- the righty threw a scoreless third of an inning against the Minnesota Twins while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.